Disease Guide ·Skin Yeast Infection ·2026

 Treatment Cost vs Deductible

 A single yeast infection costs $150-$550.
-With a $500 deductible, many episodes won't exceed the threshold.
-Insurance becomes valuable when yeast infections lead to allergy testing ($200-$500) or when combined with other skin condition costs.
+With a $500 deductible, many episodes won't exceed it.
+Insurance becomes valuable when yeast leads to allergy testing ($200-$500) or combined skin condition costs.

 Red flag · Chronic condition